Holland Sand Prairie

 Properties owned by our members

-We are fortunate to have many member with remnants and/or plantings in our chapter.
+We are fortunate to have many members with remnants and/or plantings in our chapter.
 We work together on to manage these sites.
-Here is a map of some of the member sites.

 Hill prairie educational materials developed for landowner outreach